These interviews were translated by Twitter user @NohAcro © 2017 Wave Motion Cannon

 Inspector Zenigata is actually a talented cop, and that’s what I wanted to recall with this design.
 I think he’s quite handsome, and once he becomes serious, he’s the one who could have the best confrontation against Lupin.
 That’s why I didn’t want to treat him like the extra one, I chose to give him a little bit more spotlight.
 Well, he’s also the one whose face gets deformed the most (laugh).

 The only character this time who doesn’t look like her original manga self is Fujiko Mine.
-Instead she’s the one who changes the most depending on the work she’s in.
-She looks large-built but in dramatic scenes, we realize that she’s not that tall.
+Instead, she’s the one who changes the most depending on the work she’s in.
+She looks large-built, but in dramatic scenes we realize that she’s not that tall.
 I wanted to give her a coquettish feeling.
 Her hair is not black either, by making it the same color as the eyes, they become part of the character’s image color.

-I wanted to make Daisuke Jigen a more joyful character this time, les somber.
+I wanted to make Daisuke Jigen a more joyful character this time, less somber.
 As for the hat, he only pulls it over his eyes in critical situations, when he must make his shot count.
 I made all five characters younger, but I also made Jigen more frivolous, and his smiles more sincere.

 The image of Goemon came directly from the source material.
 He’s the youngest of the group.
-I thought I could soften his lone wolf nature to make it suit for anime by overlapping with the manga.
+I thought I could soften his lone wolf nature to make it suit the anime by overlapping with the manga.
 He also isn’t long-faced because it would make him look older, that’s the reason (laugh).
 The patterns of his kimono are both a reference to the manga and an accent for the animation.